-- Pending approval from the Commission, the 2017 versions of the SCRs have been available to the public on the website of HoNESt for the past months seeking to collect feedback from the stakeholders.
+- The 2017 versions of the SCRs have been available to the public on the website of HoNESt for the past months seeking to collect feedback from the stakeholders.
 The existence of the SCRs has also been brought to the attention of those present at the stakeholder events that the Consortium held in Barcelona (for Southern Europe), London (for Central and Northern Europe) and in Munich (for Eastern Europe).
 The collected feedback from these and other interactions has now been introduced in the SCRs in the UPDATED 2018 version.

 - The authors of individual SCRs remain responsible for the final content of the reports, which are not necessarily the views of the Consortium or the Commission.

 WHAT TO EXPECT FROM THE SCR

 - According to the original EU call (NFRP-12-2014), the project should be organized in different phases.
 In the first phase, historians shall provide the core facts and figures, based on available documents and other sources of information, complemented as appropriate by field investigations.
 This should result in a well-organised and documented database and historical record.
 Based on fundamental research, HoNESt historians shall analyse documentation and produce short country reports (SCRs).Therefore, the call and the DoA defined the structure of the project and the nature of the SCR.